 - ERM Reports: Explicit prioritization of measures based upon a risk/reward index and a dashboard presentation on the heatmap dashboard in LogicManager.

 - Operational Risk Management: Real-time trending of measures on an ongoing basis with measure consolidation used to direct management attention to problem (out of tolerance) conditions.

 - Performance Management: Facilitate new business initiative business measurements prioritized upon risk or business commitments.

 - Resource Allocation: More effective use of scarce resources.

-The key is working with the functional managers to make the connections.
-The immediate benefit will be to identify measures that are not connected to any risk or initiative and to determine if they should be eliminated.
+The key is making connections.
+The immediate benefit will be to identify measures that are not connected to any risk or initiative, and determining if they should be eliminated.
 Then, once the connections are made, use the management tools in your Enterprise Risk Management software on an ongoing basis to improve utilization of business measures within your organization.